This webpage contains affiliate links. See more details here.

 "Karina was our guide for the tour - she had a good energy and very knowledgeable about the area.
 I loved that the tour focused only on family owned businesses.
 We began at a local shop that sells cheeses and meats.
 We tasted 2 cheeses and the Porchetta - delicious!
 We walked down the street to sample fried rice balls - a real treat!
 Then we walked a bit to a pizza restaurant where we sampled 3 different pizza flavors.
 The pizza was delicious and we sampled Italian beer with the pizza.
 We walked around the area to a local restaurant where we had a sit down bowl of pasta and wine.
 After dinner we got to see the wine cellar and learn about the history of the city.
 The evening ended with gelato!
 Our guide was friendly, inclusive, and very knowledgeable.
 It was an excellent tour and I highly recommend it!"

-Grab your spot on Eating Europe's walking food tour in Rome, as it's very popular among travellers (received 176 5-star reviews so far)!
+Grab your spot on Eating Europe's Eternal Rome Food Tour, as it's very popular among travellers (received 176 5-star reviews so far)!
 This tour is a perfect mix of walking city tour with frequent stops for delicious food and drink.

 Only morning tour will visit Campo de' Fiori Market (to taste San Marzano tomatoes, ovoline di buffala and basil).
 Each of Eating Europe's Rome food tours features friendly guides and small groups.
 After the tour, you'll be free to explore charming Trastevere!
 We intend to join this food experience in Rome soon and provide a detailed review.

-👉 Book here this popular food tour in Rome!
+👉 Book here this popular Rome food tour!

 Great walking tour through the heart of Roma